groue/GRMustache/Guides/sample_code/indexes.md

 - (id)transformedValue:(NSArray *)array
 {
-    /**
-     * We want to provide custom rendering of the array.
+    // We want to provide custom rendering of the array.
-     *
+    //
-     * So let's provide an object that does custom rendering.
+    // So let's return an object that does custom rendering.
-     */

     return [GRMustache renderingObjectWithBlock:^NSString *(GRMustacheTag *tag, GRMustacheContext *context, BOOL *HTMLSafe, NSError *__autoreleasing *error)
     {